clockworkdevstudio/Idlewild-Lang/README.md

 INSTALL FROM SOURCE (WINDOWS)

+IMPORTANT: the Windows version has "bit-rotted" (fallen into disrepair) as of March 2020.
+I don't recommend even trying to compile/run it.
 The same sources used to compile Idlewild-Lang on Linux can be used to build it on Windows.
 However, you will need to download all the disparate dependencies "manually" from the web.
 If you're brave enough to try a Windows build, you'll need the following .dlls

 freeglut.dll